A Surprise Becomes a Rout

 - Drive to the end.

-A Tory Pays for His Heroism
+A Tory Pays for His Courage

 The original roadbed is on private property on the other side of the ravine.
-No doubt most of the Tories are not bothering to go that far, and are pouring through this ravine toward the ford downhill.
+No doubt most of the Tories are not bothering to go that far, and are pouring through the ravine toward the ford downhill.

 Fording to Safety